antaalt/shader-validator/README.md

 * `hlsl.severity`: Select log severity for linting.
 * `hlsl.includes`: All includes for linting.
 * `hlsl.defines`: All macros and their values for linting.

+## Web support

+This extension run on the web on [vscode.dev](https://vscode.dev/).
+It is relying on the [WebAssembly Execution engine](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wasm-wasi-core) that is currently in pre-release.
+Because of this restriction, we can't use dxc on the web as it does not compile to WASI and instead rely on glslang, which is more limited in linting (Only support SM 5.0, same as FXC, while DXC support SM 6.0 and more).
+Validation on type is also disabled as it has some unavailable features.

 ## Credits